ashroland/streetfighter/README.md

 ### TO-DO

--Default links for new visitor
+* X Default links for new visitor
--More apparent keystroke highlighting
+* More apparent keystroke highlighting

--HTML5 Web Storage
+- HTML5 Web Storage
 	- X all Links stored as objects on users' computer
 	- X load / save function
 	- X interface for making / removing / ordering links